leggetter/leggetter.co.uk/_posts/2021-11-23-my-next-role.md

 - [What I want from a role](#what-i-want-from-a-role):
     - Accountability spanning developer experience and relations; the end-to-end developer journey with a brand
     - An opportunity to learn and grow
-    - A servant leadership and team building role
+    - A servant leadership and team-building role
     - To directly help a business succeed

 ## What I'll Bring

 I hope that [my experience](https://www.linkedin.com/in/leggetter/), which includes over 20 years of building developer-focused products and engaging with developer communities, speaks for itself.
 But, here are some highlights that I feel are most relevant to my search for a new role right now.

-### Servant Leadership & Team Building
+### Servant Leadership & Team-Building

-I enjoy helping others succeed and I've a proven record of seeding, growing, and scaling mult-functional and globally distributed teams.
+I enjoy helping others succeed, and I have a proven record of seeding, growing, and scaling multi-functional and globally distributed teams.

 My biggest challenge and learning experience was growing a DevRel team of three people to become a Platform & Developer Experience team of forty-two people.
 The team was diverse, collaborative, multi-functional, remote-first and distributed from San Francisco to Singapore, with a multi-million dollar budget and revenue goal.